 At Herod, there is a post office with limited hours but no store in town.
 The trail turns right to cross the bridge, and then immediately turns left or south on Williams Hill Road.
 At one time the third house from the highway had a fountain of spring water and a sign.
-This is good water and flows from a spring with no chemicals.
+This was good water but no longer available It flowed from a spring with no chemicals.
 Herod is located on HWY 34 north of Karber's Ridge Blacktop and can be identified by the post office building.
-Just north of town is the remnants of a building built into the side of the cliff, next to a nice rock shelter.
+Just north of town is the remnants of a building built into the side of the cliff known as Faerie Cliff, next to a nice rock shelter with a picnic table.